quhairfoir/uStaq-client/README.md

 ### Other Solutions

-You don’t necessarily need a static server in order to run a Create React App project in production.
+You don’t necessarily need a static server in order to run a Create React App project in stackion.
 It works just as fine integrated into an existing dynamic one.

 Here’s a programmatic example using [Node](https://nodejs.org/) and [Express](http://expressjs.com/):